ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 - Polytert-butylacrylate - PTBA

 #### Polyesters
 Polyester-family polymers are used for general-purpose workstation systems designated as WBPC1.

 - [Polybutylene Terephthalate](../pc_pbt/) - PBT
 - Polyethylene Naphthalate - PEN
 - [Polyethylene Terephthalate](../pc_pet/) and [Polyethylene Terephthalate v2](../pc_pet2/) - PET and PETv2 respectively
 - Polylatic Acid - PLA
-- **Polytrimethylene Terephthalate** - PTT
+- Polytrimethylene Terephthalate - PTT

 #### Polyvinyls
 Codenames of polymers made of monomers with a vinyl group are for future use with systems with multiple AMD EPYC processors.

 - Polyvinyl Chloride - PVC

 #### Vinyl Monomers
 Though unrelated to the hardware in the "Polyvinyls" section above, codenames of monomers with a vinyl group are used for systems using VIA x86/x86-64 processors with or without ECC memory support regardless of application.

 - [Vinyl Chloride](../srv_vc/) - VC

 ### Psychoactives
 Codenames of psychoactive substances are generally used for server systems starting early 2023.
 All of these systems have ECC memory unless otherwise specififed.
 The use of names of psychoactive substances started with stimulants for the reason specified in the Stimulants section below.

 #### Stimulants
 Stimulant drug-related codenames are generally for use with virtualization and compute servers.
-The use of stimulants for codenames of compute servers is inspired by the use of stimulants for the treatment of ADHD (Attention Deficit Hyperactivity Disorder), the choice of codenames relate to this.
+The use of stimulants for codenames of compute servers is inspired by the use of stimulants for the treatment of ADHD (Attention Deficit Hyperactivity Disorder)/

+Starting October 3, 2024, amphetamine-related codenames are to be used with Intel systems while methylphenidate-related codenames are to be used with AMD systems.
+Prior to this, amphetamine-related codenames were to be used with specifically the HP ProLiant BladeSystem-compatible hardware that I received on May 5, 2023 and methylphenidate-based codenames were to be used specifically with Supermicro AMD EPYC hardware.

 ##### Amphetamines

-HP ProLiant blade servers that were given to me on May 5, 2023 use the names of amphetamines or related prodrugs.

-Starting September 5, 2023, codenames derived from amphetamine-based stimulant and related prodrug chemical compounds are now to be used with any HP BladeSystem-compatible device.
+Codenames of methylphenidates are to be used with virtualization/compute servers with Intel CPUs.

 - [Dextroamphetamine](../srv_amp/) - "DXA"
 - [Levoamphetamine](../srv_amp/) - "LVA"